James Wharton, Baron Wharton of Yarm: Parliamentary protocol

-Boris Johnson Leadership Campaign
+Boris Johnson leadership campaign

 In 2019, Wharton took on the role of Campaign Manager for Boris Johnson in his successful bid to replace Theresa May as leader of the Conservative Party.

 Peerage

 In Boris Johnson's 2020 Dissolution Honours List, James was selected for a peerage.
-He was created Baron Wharton of Yarm, of Yarm in the County of North Yorkshire', despite the town of Yarm being in the borough of Stockton-on-Tees, in the morning of 2 September 2020.
+He was created Baron Wharton of Yarm, of Yarm in the County of North Yorkshire, in the morning of 2 September 2020.

 Lord Wharton was introduced to the House of Lords on 10 September 2020, becoming the youngest male member of the House at the age of 36.

 OfS appointment

 In 2021, Wharton was appointed chair of the Office for Students, an appointment endorsed by the Education Select Committee.
 Kate Green, the Shadow Secretary of State for Education, criticised the appointed for alleged cronyism.
-After it emerged that Wharton was chosen over Ivor Crewe, who was also interviewed, Wharton's perceived lack of experience in higher education was unfavourably compared with that of Crewe.
+After it emerged that Wharton was chosen over Ivor Crewe, who was also interviewed, Wharton's lack of experience in higher education was unfavourably compared with that of Crewe.
 On a potential conflict of interest, as the independent regulator while retaining the Conservative whip as a peer, Wharton said he spoke to party whips and said "they would give me more latitude and understand that I may need to vote against or speak against some of the things the party in government could bring forward".

+An independent review of the Office for Students led by Sir David Behan in 2024 found that 68% of higher and further education providers either disagreed or strongly disagreed that the OfS was independent of government.
+The most frequently raised issue by sector representatives as evidence of the OfS not being independent of government was the Wharton's retention of the whip, which was identified by the review of making the OfS's perceived independence liable to challenge.

+Wharton resigned as chair on 9 July 2024, six months before his term was due to end and less than a week after the 2024 general election.

 Conservative Political Action Conference, 2022

-In May 2022, Wharton addressed the Conservative Political Action Conference (Cpac) Hungary in Budapest.
+In May 2022, Wharton addressed the Conservative Political Action Conference (CPAC) Hungary in Budapest.
 Wharton's attendance drew widespread criticism as the event was attended by a number of people who have previously expressed antisemitic and racist views.
-Wharton's video message was delivered on the same day as Zsolt Bayer, a Hungarian television talkshow host who has been accused of racism, took to the stage.
-Bayer has previously called Jews “stinking excrement” and referred to Roma as “animals”.
+Wharton's video message was delivered on the same day as Zsolt Bayer, a Hungarian television talk show host who has been accused of racism, took to the stage.
+Bayer has previously called Jews "stinking excrement" and referred to Roma as "animals".

-Anneliese Dodds, the shadow women and equalities secretary and chair of the Labour party, called on the Conservative Party to "condemn Lord Wharton for sharing a platform with racists, antisemites and rightwing extremists".
+Anneliese Dodds, the shadow women and equalities secretary and chair of the Labour party, called on the Conservative Party to "condemn Lord Wharton for sharing a platform with racists, antisemites and right wing extremists".

-Following Wharton's attendance at Cpac, the University and College Union called for Wharton’s resignation and the Union of Jewish Students voiced concern.
+Following Wharton's attendance at CPAC, the University and College Union called for Wharton’s resignation and the Union of Jewish Students voiced concern.